 All lectures and discussions will be in English.

-- OVERVIEW OF CONTENTS:
+- OVERVIEW OF CONTENTS

 This course will take a horizontal look at

-a several different research areas in software engineering,
+several different research areas in software engineering,

-with the view being on empirical validation.
+with a focus on empirical validation.

 Most research in computing and almost all research in software engineering